Inventsable/snatch/README.md

 As of v1.1, there are new settings that allow you to Snatch the best audio, best video, or (when both are disabled) snatch the default best combination up to 720p.

+## Is this sketchy?

+I designed the tool I wanted to use because I was tired of relying on sketchy websites or programs I couldn't trust only to import fair use content into PPRO any way.
+If it were sketchy, I wouldn't be putting all the exposed source code on my Github profile with my real name, credentials, and contact information.
+I've nothing to hide and there will never be any kind of advertising or file injection via this tool provided it isn't modified and distributed by someone other than me.

 ## Can it download 1080p with audio?

 Currently >1080p downloads without audio because Youtube does not stream them together.
 I spent a few hours getting this to work through an FFMPEG binary.
 The short answer: yes but it's extremely slow.
 The long of it: right now the panel is 3mB total, adding FFMPEG brings the size up to 41mB which makes it load and run much slower.
 Re-encoding (at least with the settings I'd used) HD footage with HD audio was also very slow, taking about 2 minutes for a video with a runtime of 3:25.
 It'd actually be far quicker to Snatch the best video and Snatch the best audio or download these separately and align them in your timeline, and it doesn't make much sense for a workflow tool to be needlessly slow.